mfldavidson/SI507-HW6/README.md

 # SI 507 JavaScript assignment

-**To complete and submit this assignment, you should:**

-- [x] Fork (and clone) this repository

-- [x] Add our instructional team as a collaborator to your fork (see instructions for adding collaborators on Canvas)

-- [ ] Edit this `README.md` file with answers to the questions/prompts, briefly, using Markdown formatting so that the questions appear in bulletpoints and the answers appear clearly below each respective question, *not* as bulletpoints.

-- [ ] Add all names of those who worked on this (as indicated below)

-- [ ] Make the changes that are indicated below to each of the `.html` files with JavaScript programs provided.
-(You'll probably do this concurrently with answering questions)

-- [ ] Commit (as you go) and push your changes to all three files to your GitHub forked repository.

-- [ ] Submit a link to your repository on Canvas.
-(This HW doesn't have an autograder -- it will be graded by hand/by humans this time.)

 ### Who worked on this assignment?
 * **Maggie Davidson (jmaggie)**
 * Avery Gleason (averyag) - first couple questions only